 In addition, Dennis is also a member of the USA Track & Field International Competition Committee and a past president of the Athletic Congress Women's Track Coaches Association.
 She has also served as a member of the NCAA Women's Track and Field Committee and the NCAA Track Coaches Association.

-Dennis enjoyed a successful collegiate career as a standout sprinter at Michigan State, where she helped the 1975 Spartans to a fourth-place finish at the AIAW National Championships with a victory in the 220-yard dash.
-She also was part of a world record-setting 4x160-yard relay team for Michigan State and a fifth-place finisher in the 220-yard dash at the 1968 U.S. Olympic Trials.
+Dennis enjoyed a successful collegiate career as a standout sprinter at Michigan State where she helped the 1975 Spartans to a fourth-place finish at the AIAW national championships with a victory in the 220-yard dash.
+She was part of a world record-setting 4x160-yard relay team for Michigan State and a fifth-place finisher in the 220-yard dash at the 1968 U.S. Olympic Trials.

 A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
 A native of Detroit, Mich., she has one daughter, Dr. Ebony Dennis Mundy, who is a practicing clinical psychologist working for the Department of Mental Health in Washington, D.C.

 Dennis Coaching Career